Cahill Gordon & Reindel LLP

 New York, NY 10005-1702

-In 2014, Charlie won dismissal (affirmed on appeal) of a $6.3 billion strict liability claim under Section 11 of the Securities Act of 1933 against an issuer of securities.
-In 2013, Charlie tried to a successful jury verdict and judgment a nationwide securities fraud class action over a failed bond offering.
-In each of 2014, 2013, 2012 and 2011, Charlie won dismissals of class and individual actions seeking billions of dollars for alleged violations of federal securities laws.
+In 2015, Charlie successfully tried an action in Louisiana alleging fraud and breach of contract in connection with the issuance of synthetic fixed rate municipal securities.
+In 2013, Charlie tried to a no liability jury verdict and judgment in Oklahoma a nationwide securities fraud class action over a failed bond offering.
+In each of the last five years, Charlie won dismissals of class and individual actions seeking billions of dollars for alleged violations of federal securities laws.
 During that time he also recovered over $350 million for clients.
 During the credit crisis, Charlie counseled investment banks concerning over $200 billion in troubled credit transactions.

 Charlie is recognized as one of New York's top business trial lawyers by Chambers USA and Benchmark Litigation, and has been named among the leading securities litigators in New York by The Legal 500.
 He frequently leads complex litigation, often involving parallel federal and state class actions and governmental proceedings, and has managed numerous and sensitive special and independent committee investigations concerning corporate fraud and mismanagement, insider trading, foreign payments and accounting restatements.
 He has represented some of our nation's largest law firms in litigation involving alleged violations of securities laws and professional responsibility.